 Therefore, the best diet plan is often one that is appropriately tailored to one's own specific nutritional needs based on the ever-changing circumstances that life may bring.
 In this regard, when it comes to "diet", we believe it is best to remain flexible rather than rigid to strict dietary philosophies.

-In a world filled with so many "diets", from raw vegan to carnivore and everything in between, there always seems to be so many options to choose from.
+In a world filled with so many "diets", from "raw vegan" to "keto" and everything in between and beyond, there are always seems to be so many options to choose from.
 To make matters even more complex, there are numerous "health gurus" these days claiming their "diet" is THE one all humans should be eating.

 Our recommendation is to, first, not get stuck in the "diet dogma", a principle or set of dietary principles laid down by an "authoritative" figure as undeniable truth.
 In other words, the belief that strictly adhering to one diet just because it happens to be working for you or others during a certain period of time, does not mean it should be followed on a long-term basis.